Our Zero Liability Policy Ensures You Won't Lose Money Due to Fraud

 An authorized transaction is one that you made and approved.
 Fraud is a transaction that you didn't make or approve.
 If someone steals your payment information and makes transactions, you didn't authorize those and they're considered fraud.

-Payments to others using peer-to-peer services (such as Zelle® or Venmo):
+Payments to others using peer-to-peer services:

 Zero Liability doesn't cover authorized purchases made through peer-to-peer services.
 If you authorize a peer-to-peer payment for a good or service and don't receive the good or service as promised, it's not covered by the policy.
 For example, if you transfer someone money to pay for concert tickets and you don’t receive the tickets, this isn't covered by Zero Liability.
 Be cautious of who you pay with peer-to-peer payments; it's like paying someone with cash.
 If someone steals your account credentials and makes a peer-to-peer transaction without your consent, you're covered.